Menu

 • Salt and Pepper: Kosher salt and ground, black pepper give the eggs a perfect zingy note.

 1. Boil the Eggs.
 Place eggs in a single layer at the bottom of a large pot.
 Then fill the pot with cold water until the water level reaches about an inch above the eggs.
-Bring the water to a boil for a moment, and then take the pot off of the heat.
+Bring the water to a boil for a moment, and then take the pot off the heat.
 Cover it with a lid and let the eggs sit in the pot for 10-12 minutes.

 3. Make the Filling.
 Scoop out the yolks into a large mixing bowl.
-Place the white parts on a serving plate and set aside.
+Place the white halves on a serving plate and set aside.
 Mash the yolks into a fine crumble, using a fork.
 Then, stir in the mayonnaise, minced pickles, pickle juice, dijon mustard, salt, and pepper.
 Stir well until it makes a smooth mixture.

 Overhead shot of an egg-shaped white dish with stuffed eggs arranged on it.
 Each egg has been garnished with paprika, bacon, and chives.